Stimulants negatively affect a person both mentally and physically. Abuse of stimulants can lead to long term physical ailments or sudden death.

 How Stimulants Impact a User’s Body

-According to the US National Library of Medicine and National Institutes of Health, some of the side effects from amphetamine use include, increased heart rate, shortness of breath, chest pain, dizziness, numbness of limbs, seizures, verbal or motor tics, hallucinations, paranoia, mania, anxiety, increased aggressiveness, and blurry vision.
+According to the National Institutes of Health, side effects from amphetamine use include the following: increased heart rate, shortness of breath, chest pain, dizziness, numbness of limbs, seizures, verbal or motor tics, hallucinations, paranoia, mania, anxiety, increased aggressiveness and blurry vision.
+Even first-time users can experience the dangerous side effects of these drugs.

 The Consequences of Stimulant Use